opengisch/QgisModelBaker-docs/en/user-guide.rst

 ***Extra Meta Attributes File***

 A \*.toml file containing values for meta attributes (like dispExpression) instead of having them directly in the Interlis file.
-The file can be selected per module configuration.
+The file can be selected per model configuration.

 **6. Database Host**